Roeiazran/Procedural-programming/Bank/README.md

 This programm illustrate's a bank, where the main focus is on memory allocations and leaks by working with **linked lists** and **structures**.

-The programm supports the following back operations:
+The programm supports the following features:

-1. create new account.
+1. Create new account

-    Given an account number of an account who's not already exists in the bank the programm will create the account with a given account's Holder name.
+    - Given an account number of an account who's not already exists in the bank the programm will create the account with a given         account's Holder name.

 2. delete existing accoung.